The Social Graphic of Suicide

 The social graphic I’m talking about today, is perhaps best described by Google and the first result was a caricature of a man, with a gun to one temple and his brains exploding out the other.

 This is because we view suicide as an event, not a process or a consequence.
-That is, and has been for many years, because of the gross negligence of the Coroner’s Office, in a similar manner to which I described above, defending their pay packets with political coveniences rather than integrity or professionalism.
+That is, and has been for many years, because of the gross negligence of the Coroner’s Office, in a similar manner to that described above, defending their pay packets with political coveniences rather than integrity or professionalism.

-We have to our detriment, learned to let this happen, and no amount of tears, regret, or soul searching, will address this failure: we need to adopt a different point of view, a present one, not an historic one, and in a way that helps those affected, not encourages the belief that others may be affected,
+We have to our detriment, learned to let this happen, and no amount of tears, regret, or soul searching, will address this failure: we need to adopt a different point of view, a present one, not an historic one, and in a way that helps those affected, not encourages the belief that others may be affected.

 It can be done, we did it – we might have come away with first degree burns, but we proved the point.